international employment law firm alliance L&E Global

 In general, non-EU foreign employees may work on the basis of the below mentioned types of visas/permits:

-- Employee card (non-dual character) for foreigners who have free access to the labour market but need a residence permit.
-As of 1 July 2024, a government regulation came into force that introduced free entry to the Czech labour market for citizens of the following countries: Australia, New Zealand, the USA, Canada, the UK, Israel, Japan, South Korea, and Singapore;
+• Employee card (non-dual character) for foreigners who have free access to the labour market but need a residence permit.
+As of 1 July 2024, a government regulation came into force that introduced free entry to the Czech labour market for citizens of the following countries: Australia, New Zealand, the USA, Canada, the UK, Israel, Japan, South Korea, Singapore, and Taiwan;

 The employer has some administrative obligations arising from the employment of foreign nationals (mainly a notification obligation towards the state authorities at the beginning, end or in case of a change of the employment).